dslab2018/dslab2018.github.io/labs/week12/README.md

-# Final Project
+# DS Lab - Final Assignment
+## Multi-Modal Journey Planning in the Presence of Uncertainty

+The final assignment is to be done in __groups of 3 or, preferably, 4__.

+If needed, please start by _creating a new group_ or _update a existing group_ for the final project (to be used in Dooble below).

 ## Important dates

-The project will be evaluated on the project report and an oral presentation.

-The deadline for the submission of the project report is __June 15th, 23:59__.
+The assignment (clear, well-annotated notebook; report-like) is due on __June 15th, 23:59__.

-Students can choose to either present their work on the last week of May, or mid June.
-Each group are invited to indicate their availability in [Doodle](doodle.com).
+The oral defense will take place either before the end of the semester or after the end of the semester (before or during exam period).

+You are invited to indicate your group's availability __using your final assignment's group name__ in [Doodle](https://doodle.com/poll/t2s5ndf8iugtgvi5).
+Please __do so ASAP__ to be assured a good spot.
+Single vote!
+First come, first served!

-We will hold office hours in INN 211 from 16:00 to 17:00, on the following Thursdays:
+Finally, we will hold office hours in __INN 211__ on the following days:

-- May 17th
+* Thursday May 17th 16:00 - 17:00
+* Tuesday May 22nd 15:00 - 16:00
-- May 31st
+* Thursday May 31st 16:00 - 17:00
-- June 15th

 ## Problem Description